14 Wall Street: Basements

+When the building was completed, the basement also had a mail carriers' station, where couriers could collect packages and deliver them to tenants.
+The third basement contained ventilation openings and fans, while the fourth and deepest basement contained the power and steam plants.

 Upper stories

 The remaining stories were rented to various tenants.
+The office stories contained floor surfaces made of concrete, as well as walls of marble, plaster, and terracotta.
+As a fireproofing measure, the doors, window sash, and trim were made of metal; the trim was then finished to look like mahogany.
+Each story contained ornate bronze mailboxes that were connected to a set of mail chutes.
+A continuous 531-step staircase runs from the third floor to the 29th floor.
 When the building first opened, entry to these floors was via an entrance on the western portion of the Wall Street facade, where a passageway linked to the Hanover Bank Building to the north.
 During the 1931–1933 expansion, a new entrance was built on Pine Street.
+The annex's lobby was designed in the Art Deco style.
+Each story in the annex is at the same height as in the original building, allowing for continuous floor slabs across both structures; the expanded floor slabs cover about 23000 ft2 each.
+The upper stories of the annex have ceiling heights of 13 ft.

 A system of eleven elevators connected the lobby to the rental floors, consisting of five "express" elevators, five "local" elevators, and one "relief" elevator.
-The "express" elevators ran nonstop from the lobby to serve the upper floors while the "local" elevators served the lower floors and the "relief" elevators served all floors.
+The "express" elevators ran nonstop from the lobby to the 16th story and above.
+The "local" elevators served the lower floors, and the "relief" elevators served all floors.
 There was an additional elevator serving the 30th through 38th floors.
-These stories contained floor surfaces made of concrete; walls of marble, plaster, and terracotta; and doors, window sash, and trim made of metal but finished to look like mahogany.
-A continuous 531-step staircase runs from the third floor to the 29th floor.
+The elevator lobbies contained Botticino-marble walls and travertine floors.
+As of 2023, the building has 34 elevators.

-The present-day 32nd floor, the highest story beneath the roof, once served as an apartment, which J. P. Morgan had an option to occupy.
-He chose not to pursue the option due to antitrust proceedings ongoing against Bankers Trust at the time of the building's completion.
+The present-day 32nd floor, the highest story beneath the roof, was supposed to have been an apartment, which J. P. Morgan had an option to occupy.
+He chose not to pursue the option due to antitrust proceedings ongoing against Bankers Trust at the time of the building's completion, and the space was instead converted to an observation deck.
+The space measured 70 by 70 ft and was illuminated by 36 windows.
 The New York Times reported at the building's 1912 opening that $250,000 had been spent on "teakwood furniture, priceless rugs, luxurious baths, and a private observation balcony", though it was "entirely devoid of furniture".
+The balcony was surrounded by an iron railing on three sides and was glassed-in on the remaining side.
 Christopher Gray, an architectural critic for the Times, wrote in 2007 that there had been unsubstantiated rumors that Morgan used the apartment as a private getaway.
-In 1997, the 32nd floor was converted into an upscale French restaurant called The 14 Wall Street, which closed in early 2006.
-Under the roof are more than 20 storage rooms, as well as records, a water tank, and elevator equipment.
+The 32nd floor contained an upscale French restaurant called The 14 Wall Street from 1997 to 2006.
+Under the roof were 47 storage rooms, as well as records, a sprinkler tank, a water tank, and elevator equipment.